Built a self-serve tool for partners to manage expiring content, cutting manual work and fueling Go1’s path to 5 Billion learners

 Self-Serve Discovery: Enabled Learning Managers to explore multiple course options per topic and select the most relevant content for their library, reducing reliance on Go1 support.

-Flexible Integration: Designed the solution to adapt across different partner platforms, support multiple languages, and accommodate region-specific compliance requirements.
+Embedded designs applied: Designed the solution to adapt across different partner platforms, support multiple languages, and accommodate region-specific compliance requirements.

-Success Criteria
+Success criteria

 Retention Rate: Maintain a retention rate of over 35% for partners engaging with the new content management experience.